Abhishek-Balram/restful-game-api/README.md

 # Game Data Management API

+## AWS Deployment

+The application is deployed on AWS EC2.
+Due to security measures, the live link requires updated session credentials.
+Please contact me at `abhishek.balram@icloud.com` for access to the live demo.

 ## Project Overview

 This project is a RESTful API built with Python and Flask for managing game data.
 It's containerized with Docker and deployed on AWS EC2, utilizing AWS DynamoDB for data storage.
 This showcase demonstrates proficiency in backend development, cloud technologies, and DevOps practices.
 I'm always open to discussing the technical details and design decisions behind this implementation.
 Please contact at `abhishek.balram@icloud.com`